NIHR Associate Principal Investigator Scheme

 About

-What is the Associate Principal Investigator Scheme?
+What is the Associate Principal Investigator (PI) Scheme?

 People who would not normally have the opportunity to take part in clinical research in their day-to-day role have the chance to experience what it means to work on and deliver an NIHR portfolio trial under the mentorship of an enthusiastic Local Principal Investigator (PI).

-Associate Principal Investigators receive formal recognition of engagement in NIHR Portfolio research studies through the certification of Associate PI status, endorsed by the NIHR and Royal Colleges.
+Associate Principal Investigators receive formal recognition of engagement in NIHR Portfolio research studies through the certification of Associate PI status, endorsed by the NIHR and relevant Royal Colleges.

 The Scheme Aims to:

-• To integrate research seamlessly into clinical training.
+• Integrate research seamlessly into clinical training.

 For more details about the Associate PI Scheme and how to get involved, please visit our website.

-What the Event covered:
+What the Event Covered

 • An overview of the Associate PI Scheme, registration process, and programme details.